setupminimal/lets-make-a-language/grammar.md

 Mood/evidentiality system:
-- Saw it with own eyes
+- Saw it with own eyes - -ŋem
-- Somebody told me
+- Somebody told me - -ŋolan
 - Subjunctive - introduce hypotheticals
+- Interrogative - low tone near beginning of sentence
 - Conditional:
   - Prommisory - I will make it happen
   - Inferential - I expect it to happen based on something
-  - Imperitive/jussive - Do this so that this will happen
+  - Imperitive/jussive - Do this so that this will happen - -kon